felipecarrillo100/WebView2Messaging/README.md

 ## Usage

-- The application loads the web application at `http://localhost:8080/home/`.
+- The application loads the web application at `http://localhost:8080/home/`, modify and point to another location if needed.
 - The right panel displays JSON payloads when receiving messages of type `SelectionChange`.
 - Use the **Actions** menu to send various JSON commands back to the webview.